 Aside from the constant stream of data, most CGMs can send alerts telling you when your blood sugar levels are rising too high or dropping too low.
 You can also set the alert parameters and customize how you’re notified.

 It’s not an understatement to say that CGMs have revolutionized diabetes care.
-Unlike a traditional fingerstick blood glucose meter (BGM), which provides just a single glucose reading, CGM systems provide continuous, dynamic glucose information every five minutes.
+Unlike a traditional fingerstick (blood glucose meters), which provide just a single glucose reading, CGMs provide continuous, dynamic glucose information every 5 minutes.
 That equates to roughly 288 readings in a day.

 The idea here is empowerment, as these devices provide some serious medical and lifestyle benefits.

-First off, you can literally see in real-time the effects of food and exercise on your blood glucose levels, and can catch cases of hyperglycemia (too-high blood sugar) and hypoglycemia (too-low blood sugar) as they happen, avoiding the potentially dangerous consequences.
-This is a huge advantage over historic “static” blood glucose monitoring, which only provided a single glucose reading at a time.
+First off, you can literally see in real time the effects of food and exercise on your blood glucose levels, and catch cases of hyperglycemia (blood sugar too high) and hypoglycemia (blood sugar too low) as they happen, avoiding the potentially dangerous consequences.
+This is a huge advantage over historic “static” blood glucose monitoring, which only provides a single glucose reading at a time.

 There’s also the convenience factor.
-CGMs can essentially eliminate the need for those regular fingerstick tests, the long-standing only way to check blood sugar levels.
-Though fingersticks are sometimes needed to calibrate CGM systems and can still serve as backup health data sources, they are no longer a constant, nagging, unpleasant to-do.
+CGMs can essentially eliminate the need for regular fingerstick tests, the long-standing only way to check blood sugar levels.
+Though fingersticks are sometimes needed to calibrate CGM systems and can still serve as a backup data source, they are no longer a constant, nagging, unpleasant to-do.